sebastianappler/fits/README.md

 ### Docker

-Build the container:
+Build docker image:
 ```
 docker build . -t fits
 ```

-Run the container with your from and to folders:
+Run docker image with your `from` and `to` folders:
 ```
 docker run -v $HOME/fits/from:/from -v $HOME/fits/to:/to -it fits
 ```